RedSideDevils/stm32lx-Series-RTC-Driver/README.md

 - Fast solution for your STM projects.
 - Easy integratation.

-> Note: Library use LSE as clock source.
+> Note: The library uses LSE as a clock source.
 (Freq: 32.768 KHz)

 ## Installation